Skip to content Eastern Oregon University homepage

 Political Sociology

 The foundation of political sociology is based on examining the relationship between societies, states and political conflict.
 Much like sociology itself, political sociology is a broad discipline that can encompass many different areas of study.
-For example, it can include a macro focus, which is geared toward understanding the sources of political change inside nation-states and political institutions as a whole.
-Conversely, the micro focus is more interested in how social identities have an impact on the way individual people vote, organize and interact with the political system.
+For example, it can include a macro focus geared toward understanding the sources of political change inside nation-states.
+Conversely, the micro focus is more interested in how social identities affect the way individual people vote, organize and interact with the political system.

 Some of the most well-known philosophers are political sociologists.
-For example, French historian and writer Alexis de Tocqueville penned some of the most influential and perceptive analyses of the American political system during the 1800s — many of his insights still have an impact today.
+French historian and writer Alexis de Tocqueville penned some of the most influential analyses of the American political system during the 1800s — many of his insights still have an impact today.

-The most notable difference between the two is the time period on which they focus.
 Anthropology typically looks toward the past to answer questions about the future, drawing on historical civilizations to gain perspective.
 Conversely, sociologists are often concerned with contemporary issues and how current societies interact with one another and why.
-Of course, sociologists can draw from past research and historical texts, but their main focus is on the here and now.

-To put it another way, sociology has a narrower focus.
+To put it another way, sociology vs. anthropology comes down to scope.
 Where anthropology is concerned with the study of human beings as a whole over time, sociology is more focused on the lives of everyone within a society and the way they interact with one another.

 Zora Neale Hurston